 The selection convention for Ballymun-Finglas and Artane-Whitehall took place on 30th October 2018 and three candidates – all incumbents – were selected at this.

 On 2nd November Cllr.
 Patrick Murphy and George A. Gill were selected as candidates for the Bantry electoral area at the selection convention for that constituency.

 Cllr.
 Cormac Devlin and Justin Moylan were selected as party candidates for the Dún Laoghaire electoral area at a selection convention, which took place in Benitos restaurant in Dalkey on 5th November 2018.

 The selection convention for the Adare-Rathkeale electoral area took place on 8th November 2018.
 There were three nominations for three places on the Fianna Fáil ticket for this electoral area – Trina O’Dea (Croom), Bridie Collins (Adare) and Cllr.
 Kevin Sheahan (Adare).

-The Fianna Fáil selection convention for Mallow will take place on 12th November 2018.
+The Fianna Fáil selection convention for Mallow took place on 12th November 2018.
 Once candidate – Cllr.
-Gearóid Murphy – has been nominated to contest this.
+Gearóid Murphy – was nominated to contest this and thus selected.

 Cllr.
 Tom Brabazon was selected to contest the Donaghmede electoral area on 14th November 2018.

 With Cllr.
 Ronan McKenna deciding not to contest the next local elections, an all-female three-candidate ticket was selected to contest the local elections for Fianna Fáil in the Trim electoral area on 15th November 2018, as reported by the Meath Chronicle (16th November 2018).